Tarvaris Jackson Dead, Former Seattle Seahawks Quarterback Dies In A Car Accident

 “Former #Seahawks QB Tarvaris Jackson died last night in a car accident in Alabama, a spokesperson for his employer Tennessee State tells me.
 Jackson, 36, was TSU’s QB coach.
 Along with Seattle, he also played for the #Vikings and #Bills.”

-Many of Jackson’s former teammates also tweeted their condolences, including Seahawks quarterback Russell Wilson whom Jackson backed up for two seasons.
+Many people tweeted their condolences, including Seahawks quarterback Russell Wilson whom Jackson backed up for two seasons.
+Wilson offered prayers for the late football player’s family.

+The former NFL star leaves behind three children — TaKyla Jackson, Tarvaris Jackson II, and Tyson, that he shared with his wife, Lakitta Jackson.
+The couple had been married since 2014.

 Jackson Spent Just Less Than A Decade In The NFL

-In 2006, the Minnesota Vikings selected Jackson, who played at Alabama State, in round two of the NFL draft.
+In 2006, the Minnesota Vikings selected Jackson, who played at Alabama State in round two of the NFL draft.
 Jackson also played college ball at Arkansas before he transferred to Alabama State.
 At the time he was drafted, the Vikings’ head coach Brad Childress called him a “diamond in the rough.”
-Jackson stayed with the team for five seasons where he had 20 starts, USA Today reported.
+Jackson stayed with the team for five seasons, where he had 20 starts, USA Today reported.

-Then Jackson moved to the Seahawks where 2011 was the quarterback’s most prolific with 14 starts and throwing the football for 3,091 yards, wracking up 14 touchdowns for the Seahawks.
+Then Jackson moved to the Seahawks, where 2011 was the quarterback’s most prolific with 14 starts and throwing the football for 3,091 yards, wracking up 14 touchdowns for the Seahawks.
 Jackson signed with the Bills, and he stayed one season with the team, never starting in a regular-season game.
 After that, he returned to the Seahawks, providing backup for Russell Wilson from 2013 through 2015.
-During that stint, he won a Super Bowl ring in 2014 as Wilson’s backup.
+During that stint, he won a Super Bowl ring in 2014 as Wilson’s backup in Super Bowl XLVIII.

 Throughout his career, which spanned parts of nine seasons, Jackson started 34 games.
 During his playing time, the former play-caller threw for over 7,200 yards, which resulted in 39 touchdowns and 35 interceptions.